0xffff-one/0xffff-lib/README.md

 ## Motivation

-`0xffff-lib` is a low level core library whose goal is enabling newbie to be familiar with modern C++ development, computer science's core courses and how to contribute to open source project by building a data-structure and algorithm library from scratch with the help of testing framework [`googletest`](https://github.com/google/googletest) and building system [`bazel`](https://www.bazel.build/).
+`0xffff-lib` is a low-level core library, with a goal of encouraging newbies to become familiar with modern C++ development, core courses of computer science, and how to contribute to open source projects by building a data structure and algorithm library from scratch with the help of testing framework [`googletest`](https://github.com/google/googletest) and building system [`bazel`](https://www.bazel.build/).

 ## Compilation

-### Dependency
+### Dependencies

-1. Install `bazel` which is a build system used to build our library: https://docs.bazel.build/versions/master/install.html
+1. Install `bazel`, which is a build system used to build our library: https://docs.bazel.build/versions/master/install.html
-2. Install `g++`, which is the default c++ compiler in many Linux distribution.
+2. Install `g++`, which is the default c++ compiler in mainstream Linux distributions.

 ### Testing

-1. `bazel test`: if you just want to check if any test failed.
+1. `bazel test`: to run all tests.
-2. `bazel test tests --test_output=all`: if you want more verbose information.
+2. `bazel test tests --test_output=all`: for verbose information.

 ## Project structure

-Currently, our library is quite simple and crude, we need more contributors to enhance it which is one of the project's motivations: encourage newbie to contribute to open source project.
+Currently, our library is quite simple and crude.
+We need more contributors to enhance it, which is one of the project's motivations: encourage newbies to contribute to open source projects.

 ```
 .